Esri/arcgis-enterprise-on-kubernetes-resources/DashboardTemplates/README.md

 # Dashboard Templates

 With the removal of Grafana as part of the core product at 11.2, the dashboard templates that were previously included at instead hosted here for use with an organization-managed instance.
-For more information on how to use these templates, see the documentation [here](link).
+For more information on how to use these templates, see the documentation to [view statistics](https://enterprise-k8s.arcgis.com/en/latest/administer/view-statistics.htm).